Islam in Jamaica: History

 while working as slaves on the plantations in Jamaica.
 By the time the slaves were liberated, much of the Muslim faith of the past had faded, and the freed slaves picked up the faith of their former slave masters.
 Some Muslim slaves returned to Africa or traveled to other parts of Latin America while others remained in Jamaica and practiced their faith in secret.
 These factors led to the virtual disappearance of Islam in Jamaica outside of the Indian community.

 About 16 percent of the 37,000 indentured Indian immigrants who arrived to Jamaica between 1845 and 1917 were Muslims.
 Muhammad Khan, who came to Jamaica in 1915 at the age of 15, built Masjid Ar-Rahman in Spanish Town in 1957, while Westmoreland's Masjid Hussein was built by Muhammad Golaub, who immigrated with his father at the age of 7.
 The indentured Muslims laid the foundation of the eight other masjids established in Jamaica since the 1960s, with the advent of an indigenous Jamaican Muslim community that now forms the majority of the Muslim populace on the island.

 Current demography

 The statistics for Islam in Jamaica estimate a total Muslim population of about 1,513.
 There are several Islamic organizations and mosques in Jamaica, including the Islamic Council of Jamaica which was founded in 1981 and the Islamic Education and Dawah Center, both located in Kingston and offering classes in Islamic studies and daily prayers in congregation.
 Outside Kingston organizations include Masjid Al Haq in Mandeville, Masjid Al-Ihsan in Negril, Masjid-Al-Hikmah in Ocho Rios, the Port Maria Islamic Center in Saint Mary, Masjid al Tauheed and the Mahdi Mosque in Old Harbour.

+Estimates from 2017 suggest that Muslims remain a small but visible minority in the country, with community-based sources citing up to around 5,000 members, which remain largely under 1% of the total population.
+A large portion on Jamaican Muslims are reported to be living in the Kingston metropolitan area, where most of Jamaica's Islamic institutions are concentrated.
+However, Islamic life in Jamaica has recently been expanding to other towns across the island.